Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 A part of the “eat dirt” ethos.

-It seems illogical for microbes smeared on the skin to colonize the infant gut, but somehow a large amount of people were convinced this was the case.
+It seems illogical for microbes smeared on the skin to colonize the infant gut, but somehow a large number of people were convinced this was the case.
 The current evidence suggests this is misguided: https://humanmicrobiome.info/maternity/

 And that the infant gut microbiome may begin prior to birth: https://humanmicrobiome.info/origins/